- Are you a change-maker in your community?

 |October to November 2022||>||Thursday 08/09/2022|

-- Submit your idea by Thursday 13th January 2022.
-Pitch it at the next Volunteer Assembly taking place at Custom Lane on Tuesday 25th January 7pm.
-Your project would then happen in February/ March 2022.
+- For a build over February/March, submit your idea by Thursday 13th January 2022.
+If shortlisted you’ll be invited to pitch it at the Volunteer Assembly taking place at Custom Lane on Tuesday 25th January 7pm.

 We will contact the shortlisted projects a week before the Volunteer Assembly.